jhamby/pkgsrc/README.md

 SPARC Solaris 10
 ----------------

-This fork of pkgsrc has local changes for Solaris 10 on SPARC, and for building GCC with Ada support.
+This fork of pkgsrc includes changes to support Solaris 10 on SPARC, building 64-bit packages (using `ABI=64`), and building GCC 5.5 `(lang/gcc5)` with support for the Ada and Go languages.
+Some testing has been done with Oracle Developer Studio 12.6 as well.

+As you read this, the GCC 5.5 port is being rebuilt and tested, and then new versions of GCC will be bootstrapped for Solaris 10, starting with `(lang/gcc6)` and proceeding until GCC 10.2, if possible.

 ### Required packages